HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 * The question and answer set above address Utility Insecurity.
 * As of April 2024, Gravity Project is working on Utility Insecurity, but the domain is not fully developed.
 Therefore, ‘utility-insecurity’ is not in the value set for Observation.category.
-* In this case, Gravity recommends using Observation.category: sdoh-category-unspecified for any Observation with Observation.code: 96779-4 and “category.text: Utility Insecurity” can be used to further specify the domain.
+* In this case, Gravity recommends using Observation.category: [sdoh-category-unspecified](https://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-sdoh-category-unspecified) for any Observation with Observation.code: 96779-4 and “category.text: Utility Insecurity” can be used to further specify the domain.

 ##### Flagging Observations for a possible HRSN need using Observation.interpretation

-Observation.interpretation: POS (Positive) can be used to flag Observations for which the Q-A pair might represent a HRSN.
+Observation.interpretation: [POS](https://hl7.org/fhir/R4/v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) (Positive) can be used to flag Observations for which the Q-A pair might represent a HRSN.

-Additional guidance related to Observation.interpretation for SDOHCC Observation Screening Response:
+Additional guidance related to Observation.interpretation for [SDOHCC Observation Screening Response] :

-* The meaning of Observation.interpretation: POS should be evaluated in conjunction with “Observation.category: SDOH domain”.
-If the author of an assessment instrument provides guidance that a specific Q-A pair might represent a HRSN, Observation.interpretation: POS can be used to flag the need for follow-up by a provider or qualified health professional (QHP) to further evaluate for a HRSN in the SDOH domain(s) specified by Observation.category.
+* The meaning of Observation.interpretation: [POS](https://hl7.org/fhir/R4/v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) should be evaluated in conjunction with “Observation.category: SDOH domain”.
+If the author of an assessment instrument provides guidance that a specific Q-A pair might represent a HRSN, Observation.interpretation: [POS](https://hl7.org/fhir/R4/v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag the need for follow-up by a provider or qualified health professional (QHP) to further evaluate for a HRSN in the SDOH domain(s) specified by Observation.category.
-* Gravity does not advise using Observation.interpretation: NEG (Negative).
+* Gravity does not advise using Observation.interpretation: [NEG](https://hl7.org/fhir/R4/v3/ObservationInterpretation/cs.html) (Negative).
 Assessment instruments are generally designed so that certain answers indicate a possible HRSN.
 Assessment instrument authors generally do not state that certain Q-A pairs rule out a HRSN.
 * When an answer (Observation.value) does not indicate a possible HRSN, Observation.interpretation should be omitted.
-Examples for using Observation.interpretation: POS and understanding its meaning in conjunction with Observation.category are provided below.
+Examples for using Observation.interpretation: [POS](https://hl7.org/fhir/R4/v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) and understanding its meaning in conjunction with Observation.category are provided below.
 The examples are based on the AHC HRSN Screening Tool which provides guidance that specific answers might indicate an unmet health-related social need.

-**Example 4**: When Observation.category identifies only one SDOH domain, Observation.interpretation: POS can be used to flag that the Observation should be followed-up by a provider or QHP to confirm a HRSN or risk in that SDOH domain (e.g., Food Insecurity).
+**Example 4**: When Observation.category identifies only one SDOH domain, Observation.interpretation: [POS](https://hl7.org/fhir/R4/v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag that the Observation should be followed-up by a provider or QHP to confirm a HRSN or risk in that SDOH domain (e.g., Food Insecurity).

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>